xiaxia179/wallet/README.md

 * Select the FOLDER where you want to install the program (by default, the program is installed to the CURRENT folder).
 * If you have already installed the assembly data, you can download only the updates and install them in the same directory: https://github.com/terafoundation/wallet/blob/master/Run/Win64/Tera-updater.exe
+Note: in this repository the files setup.exe and updater.exe always contain the same versions.

 ## Custom run whith Sorce code (win and other)
 * Download nodejs (recommended ver v8.11):  https://nodejs.org/en